mabots/auto_erase_trash/README.md

 ================

 Apple script to erase Trash by interval.
-MTI Licence.
+MIT Licence.
 Always welcome PRs.

 ### To run on your Mac.